Low-Mileage Car Insurance

 2. 2

-If you drive more than 7,500 miles annually, decide if it is possible to reduce your overall mileage by carpooling to work, walking to the store, or finding other ways to reduce your mileage.
+If you drive more than 7,500 miles annually, consider reducing your overall mileage by carpooling to work, walking to the store, using public transportation or finding other ways to consolidate trips.
+Consider remote work arrangements or lifestyle changes to help you qualify for low-mileage discounts.

 3. 3